Helping Preschoolers to See Themselves and Others in Literature

 Mirrors and Windows

-When children are in their prekindergarten year (typically four turning five), they grow skilled at making connections between themselves and the world around them.
-Parents and teachers can use books to serve as both windows and mirrors to a child's world.
+When children are in their prekindergarten year (typically 4 turning 5), they grow skilled at making connections between themselves and the world around them.
+Parents and teachers can use books to serve, in the metaphor Rudine Sims Bishop popularized, as both windows and mirrors to a child’s world.
 A book serves as a mirror if it reflects a character or way of life that is familiar.
 On the other hand, a book that depicts people or ways of living that are different from a child’s own can become a window and an opportunity for growth.
 Studying an author of color—their biography and inspirations, as well as their body of work—can offer young children those windows and mirrors in a natural, organic way.

 At GFS, teachers present the prekindergarten author study in a planned, careful way, repeating the process with each author.
 Over the course of the study, children get to know the authors through a multimedia approach.
 First, the students watch a video of the author describing their experiences and writing process.
 Seeing the author as a person, and not just a name on the front of the book, is a primary goal.